nham/math_notes/fdvses.md

 ## Definition of a subgroup
 A **subgroup** of a group $G$ is a subset $S$ which is a group when the group operation is restricted to $S$.

-## Equivalent condition for a subgroup
-A subset is a subgroup iff it's closed under the group product and under inverses.

-TODO: prove it

 ## Definition of a field
 TODO